Phoenix police: Dead newborn found in Amazon site’s restroom

 - Furloughed federal workers offered 90-day, interest-free loans by Washington Federal

-The massive distribution center on the city’s southwest side is one of several Amazon sites in metro Phoenix.
+The company’s massive distribution center on Phoenix’s southwest side is one of several Amazon sites in metro Phoenix.